 - Migration of theme and custom extension

-There is an official tool to support migration of data that will help you with migration of data including products, categories, attributes, customers, sales, settings, promo rules etc.
+There is an official tool to support the migration of data that will help you with the migration of data including products, categories, attributes, customers, sales, settings, promo rules, etc.

-However actual painful process is migration of your store theme and any custom or third party extension that is there.
+However, the actual painful process is the migration of your store theme and any custom or third-party extension that is there.
 Magento 2 framework is totally different therefore extension & theme can not be migrated directly.
-All these needs to be redone.
+All these need to be redone.

-- Magento 1 support is ending november this year ( 2018 ) and you should not leave your store at a risk.
-Rather you should take a decision as soon as possible.
+- Magento 1 support is ending in November this year ( 2018 ) and you should not leave your store at a risk.
+Rather you should make a decision as soon as possible.

 - Magento is the pioneer among the eCommerce platform worldwide and there are lots of exciting new features coming up.
-So its better to stay with the Magento to enjoy all these upcoming advancements in eCommerce industry
+So it’s better to stay with the Magento to enjoy all these upcoming advancements in the eCommerce industry

 - Revamp will also give you a chance to rethink your business as a whole